AY2526S1-CS2103T-F14b-2/tp/docs/UserGuide.md

 ### Sorting appointments by time: `sortappt`
 Sorts the current list of patients in MediSaveContact by their soonest upcoming appointment (earliest first).
 Patients without appointments are placed after those with appointment.
-Patients with same date and time for their soonest appointment will be sorted by their name alphabetically (case-insensitive)

 #### Command Format:
 ```
 sortappt